HomeArticles > What’s on in Canberra in spring

 She Shapes History guides you through the behind-the-scenes history of Canberra

-Immerse yourself in culture
+Immerse yourself in art and culture

-To learn about local culture, join in with Dhawura Tours or Traditional Owners Aboriginal Corporation to see and learn about the land from the eyes of the Ngunnawal and Ngambri people.
+To learn about Ngunnawal culture, join in with Dhawura Tours or Traditional Owners Aboriginal Corporation to see and learn about the land from the eyes of the Ngunnawal and Ngambri people.
 An experienced guide and Traditional Custodian will interpret various sites of significance and explore a variety of landscapes, wildlife, and natural bush around Canberra.

-If you’re right in the heart of the National Triangle, why not explore the hidden history of Canberra and take a tour with She Shapes History?
+Or why not explore the hidden history of Canberra and take a tour with She Shapes History?
 Their knowledgeable guides are dedicated to sharing all Canberra has to offer, so bring your camera and your questions for an enlightening walk in the sunshine.

 Exploration, adventure, and fun for the whole family at the Australian National Botanic Gardens.